Cash flow model output

 Each model point has its own set of results.

-If you don't need all model variables in your output, you can select a subset using the OUTPUT_COLUMNS setting.
+If you don't need all model variables in your output, you can select a subset using the OUTPUT_VARIABLES setting.

-By default, the OUTPUT_COLUMNS setting is set to an empty list which creates output for all variables.
+By default, the OUTPUT_VARIABLES setting is set to None which creates output for all variables.

 settings = {